onap/integration/docs/docs_E2E_network_slicing.rst

 --------------------------------------------
 3GPP Specification (3GPP TS 28.530) describes management aspects of a Network Slice Instance, which can be described by the four phases:

-Preparation: The preparation phase includes network slice design, network slice capacity planning, on-boarding and evaluation of the network functions, preparing the network environment and other necessary preparations required to be done before the creation of an NSI
+- Preparation: The preparation phase includes network slice design, network slice capacity planning, on-boarding and evaluation of the network functions, preparing the network environment and other necessary preparations required to be done before the creation of an NSI.
-Commisioning: NSI provisioning in the commissioning phase includes creation of the NSI.
+- Commissioning: NSI provisioning in the commissioning phase includes creation of the NSI.
 During NSI creation all needed resources are allocated and configured to satisfy the network slice requirements.
-The creation of an NSI can include creation and/or modification of the NSI constituents
+The creation of an NSI can include creation and/or modification of the NSI constituents.
-Operation:The Operation phase includes the activation, supervision, performance reporting (e.g. for KPI monitoring), resource capacity planning, modification,and de-activation of an NSI.
+- Operation: The Operation phase includes the activation, supervision, performance reporting (e.g. for KPI monitoring), resource capacity planning, modification and de-activation of an NSI.
-Decommissioning: Network slice instance provisioning in the decommissioning phase includes decommissioning of non-shared constituents if required and removing the NSI specific configuration from the shared constituents.
+- Decommissioning: Network slice instance provisioning in the decommissioning phase includes decommissioning of non-shared constituents if required and removing the NSI specific configuration from the shared constituents.
 After the decommissioning phase, the NSI is terminated and does not exist anymore.
 The ONAP-based NSI lifecycle management will finally provide the demonstration of all these phases.

 Abbreviations